What is an Interior Design Contract?

 Putting things in writing protects both parties and gives certainty.

 Contracts are about more than wrapping your clients up in red tape and telling them what they can’t do.
-Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on rails, so you can focus on the fun part – the actual designing.
+Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on rails so that you can focus on the fun part – the actual designing.

 Other names for an Interior Design Contract